 I love couscous so much as a backpacking food that I included two examples.
 This one has lentils.
 Lentils are a good choice for backpacking because they cook really quickly, and are loaded with protein and nutrients.
 Red lentils cook even faster!

-- How to Plan Backpacking Meals
+- Superfoods to Add to Backpacking Meals